“What stands in the way becomes the way.” ~Marcus Aurelius

 When you look at where you are and realize you are in a valley, it helps to have a few ideas in mind for how you’ll handle it.

 You know the valley is coming eventually, and I think it helps to be prepared.
-So know the truth about valleys:
+Know the truth about valleys: